bmeg/pfb_fhir/README.md

 ```
 ## Usage

-See help for a list of commands:
+See help for a list of commands, examine configuration examples in fixtures:

 ```commandline
 $ pfb_fhir --help